lavv425/Typer/README.md

 ### `Typer.expect(funct: Function, types: TyperExpectTypes): Function`
 Wraps a function and ensures its parameters and return value conform to the expected types.

+---

-## License
+## 📝 License

 MIT License

+---

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please submit a pull request or open an issue if you find a bug or have a feature request.
+Feel free to submit a pull request or open an issue if you find a bug or have a feature request.

+---

-## Author
+## 👤 Author

 **Michael Lavigna**

+---

-## Repository
+## 📂 Repository

 [GitHub Repository](https://github.com/lavv425/Typer)